Orthotest/Orthotest.github.io/_posts/sports/2019-01-17-Subchondroplasty.md

 - Has primary bone tumor in the knee area
 - Anticipates having a lower extremity surgery other than the investigational surgery during the course of the study
 - Is participating concurrently in another clinical trial, or has participated in a clinical trial within 30 days of surgery
-- Is receiving prescription pain medication other than NSAIDs or acetaminophen for conditions unrelated to the index knee condition, chronic use of anticoagulants, or taking corticosteroids
+- Is receiving prescription pain medication other than NSAIDs or acetaminophen for conditions unrelated to the index knee condition, chronic use of anticoagulants, or taking oral or inhaled corticosteroids
 - Active joint infection or history of chronic joint infection at the surgical site
 - Prior total meniscectomy of index knee
 - Has primarily patellofemoral symptoms
-- Is indicated for concomitant procedures (i.e., microfracture, subchondral drilling, cartilage allograft, ligament or tendon repair, distal realignment/osteotomy) in the index knee, with the exception of incidental loose body removal, debridement, synovectomy, osteophyte removal in locations other than adjacent to BMLs, and/or partial meniscectomy
+- Is indicated for concomitant procedures (i.e., microfracture, subchondral drilling, cartilage allograft, ligament or tendon repair, distal realignment/osteotomy, root repair) in the index knee, with the exception of incidental loose body removal, debridement, synovectomy, osteophyte removal in locations other than adjacent to BMLs, and/or partial meniscectomy
 - Has contraindications for Magnetic Resonance Imaging (MRI)
 - Is receiving worker’s compensation or is currently involved in litigation relating to the index knee
 - Has a history of substance abuse